MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase & Bot Setup Guide (V9 - Robust Proxy Architecture)
+# Supabase & Bot Setup Guide (V10 - Enhanced Notifications)

 This guide provides the complete, simplified instructions for deploying and configuring the backend for your website.
 This architecture uses a **Supabase Database Function** to call a secure **Supabase Edge Function (`discord-proxy`)**, which then reliably communicates with your **self-hosted Discord bot**.